 .

 In general not that much can be said about the entropy given the size and shape of its Julia set.
-Take for instance the maps defined by
+Take for instance the maps

 (see [5] problem 7-g) and